opendocsg/slw-judgments-backfill/2013_SGCA_40/report.md

 arguments in support of them as well. [note: 5]

-78     In _Phang Wah v Public Prosecutor and another matter_ [2012] SGCA 60, this Court had reminded all “potential applicants [that they would] do well to avoid ... “back door” appeals by recourse to s 397 [of CPC 2010]” (at [37]).
+78     In _Phang Wah v Public Prosecutor and another matter_ <span class="citation">[2012] SGCA 60</span>, this Court had reminded all “potential applicants [that they would] do well to avoid ... “back door” appeals by recourse to s 397 [of CPC 2010]” (at [37]).
 Seng’s unjustifiably late and last minute attempt to refer a long list of questions – many of which were fundamentally mistaken – to this Court struck us as a desperate attempt at a “back door” appeal should his primary case in CM 79/2012 fail.
 We therefore declined to exercise our discretion to extend time in s 397(3) of CPC 2010 in Seng’s favour and dismissed CM 99/2012 accordingly.

 _Conclusion on Issue 2_